nicelgueta/botsorted/readme.md

 # Botsorted

 Botsorted is a general purpose hosting application I'm using for hosting machine learning models and automated bots.
+Check out live models [here](http://botsorted.herokuapp.com/getPerformance).

 ## Main use